Marty Rea

-Martin Rea is an actor from Belfast, Northern Ireland.
+Marty Rea is an actor from Belfast, Northern Ireland.

 Early life

 Rea was born and reared in Craigavon, Co.
 Armagh but spent his teenage years in West Belfast where he attended St Mary's Christian Brothers' Grammar School, Belfast.
 He then won a Lady Rothermere Scholarship to the Royal Academy of Dramatic Art (RADA) in London.

 Career

 He has performed in a lengthy list of both television, film and theatre productions.